HebiRobotics/hebi_gazebo/README.md

 1. Install the gazebo simulator.
 Follow the instructions at http://gazebosim.org/tutorials?tut=install_ubuntu
 2. Clone/download hebi_gazebo.
 This does not need to be in any particular location. hebi_gazebo/models contains several subdirectories, one for each HEBI kit model.
 3. Gazebo needs to be told the location of the HEBI plugin and models.
-To do this, set the following environment variables:
+To do this, put the following line in your ~/.bashrc file:
 ```
-export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:path/to/hebi_gazebo/plugin/gazebo9
-export GAZEBO_MODEL_PATH=${GAZEBO_MODEL_PATH}:/path/to/hebi_gazebo/models
+source /path/to/hebi_gazebo/scripts/setup_environment.bash
 ```
-Note that the plugin path should point to the directory under hebi_gazebo/plugin/ that matches your version of Gazebo (gazebo7 or 9).

 4. You can load your model into Gazebo in one of two ways:
     1. run gazebo from the terminal `gazebo`.